faq about chiropractic in singapore

 X-rays are one of the best ways to visually understand and diagnose spinal misalignments.
 While our Chiropractors can detect misalignments during palpation, X-rays show the severity of degeneration or misalignment.

-This will allow our Chiropractors to accurately and safely understand your condition and the adjustments required to correct the issue.
+This will allow our Chiropractors to accurately and safely understand your condition and the adjustments required.

 I have an old x-ray, is it necessary to take another scan?